 DVDFab Enlareger AI Review: The How-to Guide

-Working with DVDFab is actually easy.
-DVDFab Enlarger AI is a function module conjunction with the ripper and converter but works like a profile.
+Working with DVDFab is easy.
+DVDFab Enlarger AI is a function module in conjunction with the ripper and converter but works like a profile.
 So, there is nothing hard on it.
-Here is a detailed guide on how to use this tool to enlarge your Blu-ray, DVD or lower quality videos.
+Here is a detailed guide on how to use this AI video upscaling software to enlarge your Blu-ray, DVD, or lower quality videos.

-Please follow the below link to download and install DVDFab 11.
+Please follow the below link to download and install DVDFab.
 It is available for PC and Mac users.
 Install and launch it.
 If you want to upscale DVD to 1080P or Blu-ray to 4K, please insert the disc to the drive.

 Step 1.
 Load Blu-ray/DVD/Video

 For DVDs and Blu-ray, DVDFab automatically loads them for you to the COPY or RIPPER mode.
 For videos like AVI, FLV, MKV, etc, you can drag and drop to load.
 Or click the Add from local to load.

 As discussed above, MP4 and MKV are supported for AI enlarging.
 You can choose one as you prefer as shown below:

 If you are upscaling standard Blu-ray to 4K Blu-ray, you can select the AI profile and set it to 4K.

 Splitting, subtitles, etc are available in Advanced Settings.
 You can go set them as you like.